 Consumer Reports also indicates that they’ll send a free, surprise gift to anyone who donates $10 or more.
-It feels funny to donate money with the thought that I might win more than I donate, but I get it.
+It feels funny to donate money hoping that I might win more than I donate, but I get it.
 Fundraising gimmicks work.
 That said, I get frustrated when fundraising gimmicks are dishonest.

-One of the pieces of paper in the mailing came folded with print on each side.
+One of the papers in the mailing came folded with print on each side.
 Here’s the front:

-Unfolding that paper and looking on the other side, I found a letter from someone involved in Consumer Reports’ marketing.
-The letter argues that it would be silly for me not to find out if I received winning tickets.
-Here’s a bit of it:
+On the other side, I found a letter from someone involved in Consumer Reports’ marketing.
+The letter argues that it would be silly for me not to find out if I received winning tickets:

-Second, Consumer Reports doesn’t care if a non-donor decides not to turn in tickets.
-The most plausible explanation for why Consumer Reports includes the orange letter is that people who would otherwise ignore the mailing may end up feeling guilty enough to make a donation.
+Come on.
+Consumer Reports doesn’t care if a non-donor decides not to turn in tickets.
+What’s the most plausible explanation for why Consumer Reports includes the orange letter?
+People who would otherwise ignore the mailing sometimes end up feeling guilty enough to make a donation.
 Checking the “I choose not to donate at this time, but please enter me in the Raffle” box on the envelope doesn’t feel great.

-Finally, it makes perfect sense why I might not want to participate.
 Writing my name on each ticket, reading the materials, and mailing the tickets takes time.
 My odds of winning are low.
-I’d also have to pay for a stamp.
+Stamps cost money.

-Consumer Reports has about 6 million subscribers.
-Let’s continue to give Consumer Reports the benefit of the doubt and assume it can print everything, send mailings, handle the logistics of the raffle, and send gifts back to donors for only $0.50 per subscriber.
+Consumer Reports has about 6 million subscribers.2 Let’s continue to give Consumer Reports the benefit of the doubt and assume it can print everything, send mailings, handle the logistics of the raffle, and send gifts back to donors for only $0.50 per subscriber.
 That puts the promotion’s cost at about 3 million dollars.
 The $50,000 of prizes is trivial in comparison.
-Let’s further assume that Consumer Reports runs the promotion based on the expectation that additional donations brought in will cover the promotion’s cost.
+Let’s further assume that Consumer Reports runs the promotion expecting that additional donations the promotion brings in will cover the promotion’s cost.

 The suggested donation is $9.
-Let’s say the average, additional funding brought in by this campaign comes out to $10 per respondent.
-To break even, Consumer Reports needs to have 300,000 respondents.
+Let’s say the average, additional funding brought in by this campaign comes out to $10 per respondent.3 To break even, Consumer Reports needs to have 300,000 respondents.

 4/12/2019 Update: I received a second, almost-identical mailing in early April.